Gouryella: 2012–present

 2015 also saw Gouryella take a leap from the studio to the stage with Ferry deciding to bring classics songs such as the self-titled "Gouryella", "Ligaya" and many more to life in a full Gouryella live show concept.
 Launching it in Sydney and Melbourne with two Australian arena shows, Ferry then hit the road taking the world tour to the mainstage of the Dreamstate arena at Insomniac's Beyond Wonderland and later Electric Daisy Carnival: New York.
 From here the Rotterdam native will continue his charge of international festivals as he takes Gouryella to events such as Ultra Europe, Balaton Sound, Tomorrowland and many more.

 On Monday 13 June 2016, Flashover Recordings released the sixth Gouryella single, titled "Neba".
-The track reached #1 on Beatport Trance and #24 on Beatport Main and has been featured in numerous compilations, including David Pearce's Delirium Summer Trance and Armin van Buuren's A State of Trance Year Mix 2016.
+The track reached #1 on Beatport Trance and #24 on Beatport Main and has been featured in numerous compilations, including Dave Pearce's Delirium Summer Trance and Armin van Buuren's A State of Trance Year Mix 2016.
 Following the second run of Gouryella live performances across the globe, Ferry Corsten unveiled "From The Heavens", featuring new versions of the first four Gouryella tracks as well as "Anahera" and "Neba".

 During his set at Dreamstate Europe in Gliwice, Poland he premiered his next single "Surga", which was released on May 3, 2019.